 The dock dimensions in item A2203 are 7/8” long x 5/16” wide.
 The boat dimensions including the motor are 7/8” long x ¼” wide.

-Most water areas are not actually blue.
 The best way to model a realistic water area is to use dark and light shades of color.
 The darker the shade, the deeper the water will appear.

 Paint entire terrain, including water area, with Earth Colors Liquid Pigment – Earth Undercoat (C1229).
 In the center of the water area, use Slate Gray (C1219) or Black (C1220) to model deep water.
 For the shoreline, dilute the darker pigment with 16-parts water or choose a lighter shade, such as Stone Gray (C1218).
 Be sure to blend the edges where the paint shades meet to avoid harsh transition lines and model realistic changes in depth.